ncdulo/word_tools/CONTRIBUTING.md

 # Running unit tests
 pip install pytest
-# If you will be testing TravisCI locally
+# If you will be testing TravisCI locally, or want to check code coverage
 pip install pycov codecov
 # If you will be creating packages, or uploading to PyPi
 pip install wheel
 pip install twine

-# Executables will be located in..
+# Executable will be located in..
-/path/to/virtual/env/bin/wt.*
+/path/to/virtual/env/bin/wt
 # Default location with virtualenvwrapper is
-~/.virtualenvs/word_tools_dev/wt.*
+~/.virtualenvs/word_tools_dev/wt
 ```
 ### Project structure
 At first glance, things can be a bit confusing or hard to find.
 Familiarity